 Millions of us spend on average six to ten hours a day sat on an office chair, and when there’s files to be filed and deadlines to meet, most spare little thought to the detrimental effect our office chairs can have on our bodies.

-Here are some qualities to look out for in a good ergonomic office chair.
+Here at Applied Workplace, we have put together a list of the qualities to look out for in a good ergonomic office chair.

 Seat Height and Width